 Hartley Wintney is classified as a village, though a sizeable one these days, located close to the main town of Basingstoke in North Hampshire, within central southern England.
-The Football Club was founded in 1897, were founder members of the Home Counties League, and the First Team currently play in the Combined Counties League Premier Division.
+The Football Club was founded in 1897, were founder members of the Home Counties League, and following promotion from the Combined Counties League Premier Division in 2016/17, the First Team will play in the Evo-Stik League Southern Division 1 Central in 17/18.

-The Club, nicknamed 'The Row', has come a long way and is indebted to the volunteer workers and sponsors who continue to keep the Club afloat.
+The Club, nicknamed 'The Row', has come a long way and is indebted to the volunteer workers and sponsors who have not only continued to keep the Club afloat but have seen it meet with success on and off the pitch.

 We have our ground at The Memorial Playing Fields, Green Lane, Hartley Wintney, Hants RG27 8DL.
-The club has a modern covered stand with seating for around 120 and a central area to accommodate wheelchairs.
+The club now has four covered stands, two with seating, and a low level area to accommodate wheelchairs.
 The pitch is fully floodlit and there is a well-equipped, licensed clubhouse offering hot and cold drinks and snacks, as well as dual-zone satellite TV with large screen in the main area.

 CLUB CONSTITUTION (PDF file)